SaltyAom/just-use-elysia/src/pages/index.md

 This makes any part of Elysia a micro-app that can be split out and run independently.

 You don't declare a global type, ever.
-1. It's TypeScript limitation
+1. There's a TypeScript limitation
-2. It causes implicit dependency that is hard to track
+2. It break the dependency awareness and extremely hard to pin down where a property come from
 3. It doesn't enforce type integrity which is the whole point of Elysia

 It's designed to be able to convert from monolithic to microservice architecture or vice-versa in minutes because some random PMs (and there are a lot) decided to change their mind mid project and force you to do so.